githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/1-introduction.md

+1-introduction.md
 GitHub Actions allows you to customize your workflows to meet your unique needs.
 You can configure a GitHub Actions workflow to be triggered when an event occurs in your repository, such as an issue being created or a pull request being opened.

-Suppose your team has to build and test pull requests for your application.
-In addition, they want to deploy the application every time a release is created.
-On top of that they want to label issues every time one is opened.
-The team wants to automate all of these processes.
-In order to do so, you decide to use GitHub Actions workflows.
+Imagine your team wants to automate processes like build and test pull requests, deploy your application every time a release is created, and label issues every time one is opened.
+Github Actions workflows allow you to do all of these things and more!

 In this module, you'll be introduced to GitHub Actions workflows.